1943 Auckland Rugby League season: Ernest Charles Bailey

 Former North Shore Albions player, Ernest (Ernie) Charles Bailey was killed in an accident at the shipyards of Charles Bailey and Son, Limited on December 8.
 Bailey had been a well known boat builder his entire life.
 He played originally for North Shore rugby club in the 1900s but joined the fledgling league code around 1911 when in his mid 20s.
-He played in the front row for North Shore Albions throughout the 1910s scoring 8 tries, and played 2 games for Auckland in 1919 when he was aged 36.
-The first was against the New Zealand side on May 24, which was preparing to depart for their tour of Australia.
+He played at hooker for North Shore Albions throughout the 1910s playing 70 games for their senior side, scoring 8 tries and kicking 2 goals.
+He played an exhibition game for Auckland B in 1913 against his own North Shore Albions side and later represented the full Auckland side three times.
+The first came in 1918 when he played against Canterbury following a move to the Grafton Athletic club when the North Shore senior side had folded early in the season due to losing players to the war effort.
+He scored his only representative points when he kicked a conversion.
+His second and third appearances came in 1919 when he was back with the North Shore side.
+They were against the New Zealand side on May 24, which was preparing to depart for their tour of Australia.
 He played the New Zealand side again on their return from Australia on August 23.
 Bailey was aged 60 at the time of his death and was survived by a wife and three sons.
 A fourth son had been killed while serving with the Royal New Zealand Navy.